A step-by-step workflow to extract the genuine circular dichroism of thin films: Experimental validation of the workflow

-Because 1D (R)- and (S)-MBAPbBr$_3$ films exhibit substantial LDLB contributions, we further quantified the chiroptical activity and CD signal strength by calculating the $g_\text{CD}$ for both films.
-We begin by taking the genuine CD and absorbance spectra in the excitonic region.
-Using these spectra, $g_\text{CD}$ is calculated according to Equation~\ref{Eq. g_CD}.
-From this analysis, we obtained $g_\text{CD}=-2.0 \times 10^\text{-3}$ and $g_\text{CD}=3.4 \times 10^\text{-3}$ for (R)-MBAPbBr$_3$ and (S)-MBAPbBr$_3$, respectively.
-These values fall within the $10^{-4}$ to $10^{-2}$ range typically reported for chiral hybrid perovskite thin films, confirming that the observed signals are consistent with established systems \\ At this stage, it is useful to place these results in the broader context of 1D chiral perovskites.
-Although such systems are often expected to exhibit stronger chiroptical signals than their 2D counterparts, the magnitude of the $g_\text{CD}$ is largely governed by the degree of structural distortion and crystallographic orientation \cite{babu2025chiral, sercel2025optical, zhang2024deciphering}.
-As reported, 1D chiral perovskite thin films exhibit moderate $g_\text{CD}$ values (in the range of $10^\text{-3}$ to $10^\text{-2}$) \cite{zhang2022revealing, kwon2025ligand}.
-Only a limited number of highly engineered 1D systems approach values as high as $10^{-1}$ for $g_\text{CD}$ \cite{guo2025tunable, asad2024realization}. \\ Based on this comparison, the $g_\text{CD}$ values obtained for (R)- and (S)-MBAPbBr$_3$, can be classified as lying in the lower-to-moderate regime \cite{kwon2025ligand, guo2025tunable}.
-We now apply the same procedure to the 2D perovskite systems.
-Here, we obtained $g_\text{CD}=2.1 \times10^\text{-4}$ and $g_\text{CD}=-2.2 \times 10^\text{-4}$ for (R)-MBA$_2$PbI$_4$ and (S)-MBA$_2$PbI$_4$, respectively.
-These values are notably smaller than those of 1D counterparts.
-Such reduced $g_\text{CD}$ values are expected for 2D perovskites and can be understood by considering their structural characteristics.
-Films with weak orientation or structural disorder typically exhibit CD signals of the order of $10^\text{-4}$ \cite{makhija2024effect, kim2024giant}.
-This trend has been widely reported for MBA-based 2D perovskites, where limited structural distortion and reduced long-range order hinder efficient chirality transfer to the inorganic framework \cite{dang2020bulk, moroni2024chiral}.
+Because 1D (R)- and (S)-MBAPbBr$_3$ films exhibit substantial LDLB contributions, we further quantified their chiroptical activity and CD signal strength by evaluating the $g_\text{CD}$ for both films.
+The corrected CD and absorbance spectra within the excitonic region were used to calculate $g_\text{CD}$ according to Eq.~\ref{Eq. g_CD}.
+This analysis yielded $g_\text{CD}=(-2.0 \pm0.6) \times 10^\text{-3}$ and $g_\text{CD}=(3.4 \pm0.7) \times 10^\text{-3}$ for (R)-MBAPbBr$_3$ and (S)-MBAPbBr$_3$, respectively.
+The uncertainty was estimated as described in Supplementary section VIII. \\ Our measured $g_\text{CD}$ fall within the typical range reported for 1D chiral perovskites thin films ($10^\text{-3}$ to $10^\text{-2}$) \cite{zhang2022revealing, kwon2025ligand}, well below the values approaching $10^{-1}$ reported for a few highly engineered 1D systems \cite{guo2025tunable, asad2024realization}.
+Based on this comparison, the $g_\text{CD}$ values obtained for (R)- and (S)-MBAPbBr$_3$, can be classified as lying in the lower-to-moderate regime \cite{kwon2025ligand, guo2025tunable}.
+The same procedure was then applied to the 2D perovskite systems, yielding $g_\text{CD}=(2.1 \pm0.1) \times10^\text{-4}$ and $g_\text{CD}=(-2.2 \pm0.1) \times 10^\text{-4}$ for (R)-MBA$_2$PbI$_4$ and (S)-MBA$_2$PbI$_4$, respectively.
+These values, and the associated uncertainties are notably smaller than those of 1D counterparts.
+Such reduced $g_\text{CD}$ values have been widely reported for MBA-based 2D perovskites \cite{makhija2024effect, kim2024giant}, where limited structural distortion and reduced long-range order hinder efficient chirality transfer to the inorganic framework \cite{dang2020bulk, moroni2024chiral}.